Published:

 The costs for a platform solution depend on the model, the number of sections, and the transaction volume.
 The following table provides guidelines for an association with 40 sections and an annual total volume of EUR 500,000.

-Additional advantage for the association: By centrally negotiating the transaction fees, the association can often get better conditions for its sections than each section would achieve individually.
-With a total volume of EUR 500,000+, negotiations on individual conditions are possible with most PSPs.
+Additional advantage for the association: By centrally negotiating transaction fees, the association can often secure better conditions for its sections than each section would achieve individually.
+With a total volume of EUR 500,000+, negotiations for individual conditions are possible with most PSPs.

 7. Checklist: Setting up an association platform for payments

-Identify needs: How many sections?
-Which payment occasions (contributions, events, courses)?
+Assess needs: How many sections?
+Which payment occasions (fees, events, courses)?

-Select architecture model: Decentralised (A), Platform (B), or White-label (C)?
+Choose architectural model: Decentralized (A), Platform (B), or White-Label (C)?

-Evaluate PSP with a platform solution and obtain an offer (Payrexx, Stripe Connect, wallee or similar)
+Evaluate PSP with platform solution and obtain quotation (Payrexx, Stripe Connect, wallee, etc.)

 Define split payment rules: Percentage share or fixed amount per transaction for the association

-Define onboarding process for sections: What data does the PSP need (statutes, IBAN, board)?
+Define onboarding process for sections: What data does the PSP need (statutes, IBAN, board members)?

-Start pilot with 3–5 sections and test the process
+Start pilot with 3–5 sections and test process

 Clarify reporting requirements: Which figures does the association need, which does the section need?